Prediction Sets and Conformal Inference with Interval Outcomes: Introduction

-This ``operational density'' summarizes both the sampling uncertainty in estimating $\hat \beta$ and the disturbance uncertainty that comes from the intrinsic randomness in the conditional distribution $Y_{n+1}\mid X_{n+1}$.
+This ``operational density'' summarises both the sampling uncertainty in estimating $\hat \beta$ and the disturbance uncertainty arising from the intrinsic randomness in the conditional distribution $Y_{n+1}\mid X_{n+1}$.
 One can use it to derive a forecast density with a particular coverage property.